Portfolio Construction by Mitigating Error Amplification: The Bounded-Noise Portfolio

-This paper focuses on the problem of poor portfolio performance when a minimum-variance portfolio is constructed using the sample estimates.
-This issue is well documented in the literature and has remained in the spotlight ever since Markowitz (1952).
-Estimation errors are mostly blamed for this problem.
-However, we argue that even small unbiased estimation errors can lead to significantly bad performance because the optimization step amplifies errors, that too in a non-symmetric way.
-Instead of trying to independently improve the estimation step or fix the optimization step for robustness, we disentangle the well-estimated aspects from the poorly estimated aspects of the covariance matrix and handle them differently and appropriately.
-By using a single parameter held constant over all datasets and time periods, our method achieves excellent performance in both simulation and empirical data.
-Finally, we show how to use information from the sample mean to construct mean-variance portfolios, which we demonstrate have higher out-of-sample Sharpe ratios.
+We address the problem of poor portfolio performance when a minimum-variance portfolio is constructed using the sample estimates.
+Estimation errors are mostly blamed for the poor portfolio performance.
+However, we argue that even small unbiased estimation errors can lead to significantly bad performance because the optimization step amplifies errors, in a non-symmetric way.
+Instead of trying to independently improve the estimation step or fix the optimization step for robustness, we disentangle the well-estimated aspects from the poorly-estimated aspects of the covariance matrix.
+By using a single parameter held constant over all datasets and time periods, our method achieves excellent performance both empirically and in the simulation.
+We also show how to use information from the sample mean to construct mean-variance portfolios that have higher out-of-sample Sharpe ratios.

 Keywords: portfolio choice, estimation error